 We have never declared or paid any cash dividends on our common stock, and we currently do not anticipate paying any cash dividends in the foreseeable future.
 We intend to retain any earnings to finance the development and expansion of our products and business.
-Accordingly, our stockholders and CDI holders will not realize a return on their investment unless the trading price of our common stock and CDIs appreciates.
+Accordingly, our stockholders will not realize a return on their investment unless the trading price of our common stock appreciates.